 - Net Dollar Retention in First Year (source)

 - Dollar-based Net Retention Rate – see WalkMe IPO S-1 below

 - Dollar-based Net Expansion Rate – see Twilio S1 and Agora.io IPO S-1 below

 - Constant Currency Dollar-Based NRR

 - Constant Currency Dollar-Based Net Expansion Rate (e.g. Agora.io S-1 below)

 - Dollar Renewal Rate (DRR) - David Skok SaaS definitions

 - Platform Revenue Retention Rate (PRRR) – 2U S-1

 - Net Subscription Dollar Retention Rate – Appian S-1

-The NDR is not a GAAP-compliant accounting metric.
+The NRR is not a GAAP-compliant accounting metric.
 Companies use variations in names to match what they measure and differentiate from standard definitions.